-My wife and I had been wanting to hike this place for a while.
-It is actually not that easy to find it if you are not from around here.
-WTA website has good driving directions to this place.
-We are pretty familiar with the surrounding area since we have gone on quite a few trips around Leavenworth.
+Tricia and I had been wanting to hike this place for a while.
+There is not a ton of information on this hike even though WTA website has decent driving directions to the trailhead.
+Since we visit Leavenworth about once or twice a year, we are familiar with the region.
 If you are interested in following our foot steps it’s probably easiest to plan your trip by researching Spider Meadow or Phelps Creek Trailhead.

 The first part of the trail up to Spider Meadow (~ 5 miles) is pretty flat.
 Once you enters Spider Meadows, the world opens up for you: Marmots whistle a welcome, wildflowers bob their heads in the meadow, and beautiful views roll out in front of you in all directions.

 Keep hiking forward, it will lead you up the Spider Gap (stay on the left at a fork at the end of Spider Meadow; the right split takes you to Phelps Basin).
 Here’s a look back at the Spider Meadow below.